Pet Skin Conditions

 Atopic dermatitis is an allergic skin disease caused by an immunological hypersensitivity to common environmental substances, such as pollen, dust mites or mold.

 The condition can also lead to others: atopic dermatitis is the No. 1 underlying cause of ear infections, according to the International Association of Canine Professionals (IACP).
-Perhaps not coincidentally, ear infections are also the No. 1 reason VPI policyholders take their dogs to veterinarians.
+Perhaps not coincidentally, ear infections are also the No. 2 reason Nationwide pet insurance policyholders take their dogs to veterinarians.

 Signs of Atopic Dermatitis